-Admiral Greenert: Ma'am, in the Navy, we have a corps called acquisition professionals.
-It is not literally a corps.
+- 1 believe we have to constantly review it, look at it, and - 2 ensure that they are having the opportunities for promotion. - 3 And I will respond in writing in more detail. - Admiral Greenert: Ma'am, in the Navy, we have a corps - 5 called acquisition professionals.
+It is not literally a - 6 corps.
 It is a subspecialty.
-And it is in statute how they are promoted and what jobs they are required.
-But we need to do some work in there.

-9 Number one, the report of fitness is very similar to an 10 unrestricted line officer.
-So the attributes that they are 11 evaluated on do not match up with the reality of what they 12 do day in and day out.
+And it is in statute how they - 7 are promoted and what jobs they are required.
+But we need - 8 to do some work in there. - 9 Number one, the report of fitness is very similar to an - 10 unrestricted line officer.
+So the attributes that they are - 11 evaluated on do not match up with the reality of what they - 12 do day in and day out.
 We need to revise that.
-That is in 13 progress.
-I am working with our acquisition professional.

-Number two, we need to cross pollinate.
-People who may not be acquisition professionals need to serve with them and understand what do they do so that as we go back and forth and describe what I need, what they need, their reality -we need to understand that so we can do better.

-Number three, the assignment process needs to be -- it is like a conga line right now.
-We need to go in and find out, to your point, who are these people who are performing very well, get them in the right job, keep them there so that they can develop the program and we are not just shifting people through there.

-25 And then lastly, encourage our program managers to come
+That is in - 13 progress.
+I am working with our acquisition professional. - Number two, we need to cross pollinate.
+People who may - 15 not be acquisition professionals need to serve with them and - 16 understand what do they do so that as we go back and forth - 17 and describe what I need, what they need, their reality -- - 18 we need to understand that so we can do better. - 19 Number three, the assignment process needs to be -- it - 20 is like a conga line right now.
+We need to go in and find - 21 out, to your point, who are these people who are performing - 22 very well, get them in the right job, keep them there so - 23 that they can develop the program and we are not just - 24 shifting people through there. - 25 And then lastly, encourage our program managers to come

-1 If the program is not doing well, we have got to forward. evaluate them and actually reward them for coming forward 2 3 and saying I got a problem here because what happens is they fill in the data and they say check it out, doing well.
-I 4 5 got to get out of here before this thing goes bad.
-And then 6 the poor person that comes in and it explodes gets the heat.
-General Welsh: Senator, I think this is a fascinating 7 8 area for study.
-I spent about 2 and a half years in the 9 acquisition business, and the thing I walked away with is my primary lesson was I did not understand any of the rules 10 11 when I left any more than I did when I walked in.
-It is 12 complicated.

-13 But what I did understand is the quality of the people 14 we have in the acquisition business in the Air Force.
-It is 15 a specialty for us.
-We get a lot of people actually wanting 16 to come to the Air Force as young acquisition and 17 contracting officers.
-The talent level is phenomenal.
-Where we start to lose them is when they become disconnected 18 19 in their duties, when they get to the mid-career, with what 20 the rest of the Air Force is doing.
-They do not feel that 21 they are critically important to the big Air Force.
-Thev 22 feel they are critically important to their program.
-And 23 not having that connection is a big problem in my view.
-We 24 have a number of general officers who are acquisition 25 officers.
+- 1 forward.
+If the program is not doing well, we have got to - 2 evaluate them and actually reward them for coming forward - 3 and saying I got a problem here because what happens is they - 4 fill in the data and they say check it out, doing well.
+I - 5 got to get out of here before this thing goes bad.
+And then - 6 the poor person that comes in and it explodes gets the heat. - 7 General Welsh: Senator, I think this is a fascinating - 8 area for study.
+I spent about 2 and a half years in the - 9 acquisition business, and the thing I walked away with is my - 10 primary lesson was I did not understand any of the rules - 11 when I left any more than I did when I walked in.
+It is - 12 complicated. - 13 But what I did understand is the quality of the people - 14 we have in the acquisition business in the Air Force.
+It is - 15 a specialty for us.
+We get a lot of people actually wanting - 16 to come to the Air Force as young acquisition and - 17 contracting officers.
+The talent level is phenomenal. - 18 Where we start to lose them is when they become disconnected - 19 in their duties, when they get to the mid-career, with what - 20 the rest of the Air Force is doing.
+They do not feel that - 21 they are critically important to the big Air Force.
+They - 22 feel they are critically important to their program.
+And - 23 not having that connection is a big problem in my view.
+We - 24 have a number of general officers who are acquisition - officers.
 We have some who are contracting officers.
 So